 Ecosystems, on the other hand, are soft.
 They’re absorbing and forgiving, they weather the storm.
 They adapt to changing conditions, and they begin to repair themselves before we even realize they’ve been damaged.

 An ecosystem is infinitely stronger than a temple, but it does need balance and care.

-I believe one of the foundational aspects of Hustle & Heart is shifting our priorities in relationship to our bodies, because we understand that maintaining a healthy body is in deep service to our Great Work in this life.
+I believe one of the foundational aspects of becoming a leader and a changemaker is shifting our priorities in relationship to our bodies, because we understand that maintaining a healthy body is in deep service to our Great Work in this life.

-Here are a few mindset shifts that are crucial to practicing Hustle & Heart –
+Here are a few mindset shifts that are crucial for cultivating sustainable leadership –

-Eve Ensler first opened my eyes to the opportunity cost of beauty fixation – every hour, every dollar and all the emotion we invest in trying to mold our bodies into the perfect form is being diverted away from using those resources to build something more lasting and meaningful with our lives.
+Eve Ensler first opened my eyes to the opportunity cost of beauty fixation – every hour, every dollar and all the emotion we invest in trying to mold our bodies into the perfect shape and appearance is being diverted away from using those resources to build something more lasting and meaningful with our lives.

 Now, just to be clear, I am not saying that it’s not okay to be beautiful or to enjoy your body – I’m just saying what I think we all know, which is that Western culture is totally overboard on this front.
 I know plenty of intelligent, talented women who have invested more money into breast augmentation, weight loss, lip injections and Botox than they have spent on their education or their business, with predictable results.